gavinlyonsrepo/cylon/documentation/features_info.md

 This document is newly created in version 4.3.
 The numbers in sub-menus below represent the number menu options on screen.

-NOTE: File is not complete and is a work in progress.
+NOTE: Some sections are not complete and file is a work in progress.

 **1: System update section**
 * pacman options